FAQ on PHD

 Atlanta, GA 30332-0280

 A: Yes, you will need to fill out a different application form for each CoC degree program (the program name will be different and the areas of interest will be different).
 Your statement of purpose will likely be different for a different degree program.
 The background essay and resume will be the same.
-Package these items in one email and submit to Mr. Kemonta Gray.
-He will then distribute to the appropriate program committee.
+Package these items in one email and submit to the College of Computing to distribute to the appropriate program committee.
 If you apply to multiple programs in CoC, please do not mix the different program applications in one email – send one email per application.
 The referees only need to send one set of recommendation letters.